Planet

 The process of obtaining: from submitting an application to the OFAC decision

-The path to obtaining permission from OFAC is a multi-stage procedure requiring thorough preparation.
-The process begins with an in-depth analysis of the situation and the collection of comprehensive evidence.
-Then follows the preparation and submission of a legally precise application to the agency.
+The process of obtaining an OFAC sanctions license is a multi-stage procedure that requires thorough preparation.
+It starts with an in-depth analysis of the situation and collecting comprehensive evidence to support your case.
+Then comes the preparation and submission of a legally precise application to the agency.
 After this comes the review stage, which may include additional requests from OFAC.

-Many independent attempts to interact with OFAC end in failure due to typical mistakes.
+Many independent attempts to interact with the OFAC blocked persons list and other sanctions programs end in failure due to typical mistakes.
 These missteps not only lead to rejection but can also complicate subsequent appeals, as they create a negative case history.
 It is important to avoid common pitfalls.

 Common mistakes made by applicants include: